Reducing Safety Interventions in Provably Safe Reinforcement Learning: METHODOLOGY

-where we adapt $\alpha_{\text{opt, min}}$ to the robot dynamics.
-Finally, we use a trajectory planner to plan a trajectory $\chix{P}$ from $\prnull$ to an ISS in an $\epsilon$-bound around $\crv$, which ensures that the first $L$ steps of the trajectory have a constant control input.
-As the projection only checks against intersection in the end-configuration of the validation trajectory, it is not guaranteed that the resulting projected trajectory is intersection-free in \eqref{eq:intersection}.
+The line segment approach in \eqref{eq:line_segment} is illustrated exemplary for $h^n = \boldsymbol{0}$ and $N=1$ in~\cref{fig:projection}.
+Finally, we use a trajectory planner to plan a trajectory $\chix{P}$ from $\pnull$ to an ISS in an $\epsilon$-bound around $\pv$.
+The trajectory planner has to ensure that the first $L$ steps of the trajectory have a constant control input.
+As the projection only checks against intersection in the end-configuration of the verification trajectory, it is not guaranteed that the resulting projected trajectory is intersection-free in \eqref{eq:intersection} with $S$ being replaced by $V$.
 Therefore, if $\chix{P}$ would result in an intersection, we can repetitively reduce $\alpha$ for $M$ times to find a more conservative projection point.
-If no temporarily safe trajectory $\chix{P}$ can be found, we execute the zero action and continue to ensure safety with our safety shield.
+If we cannot project the action to a verifiable trajectory $\chix{P}$, we execute the neutral action and continue to ensure safety with our safety shield.